- Why build an electrically heated table?

 Carbon heating film

-The best heating element for an electrically heated table - and the one I am using in this manual - is carbon heating film.
+The best heating element for an electrically heated table - and the one I am using in this manual - is carbon or infrared heating film.
 These very thin heating foils are primarily meant for electric floor and wall heating in buildings and vehicles, for protecting batteries or water tanks against the cold, or for warming beehives and terrariums.
-Carbon heating films are low-temperature, large-surface heaters, so there’s no risk of burns or fire through direct contact with skin or clothes.
+Infrared heating films are low-temperature, large-surface heaters, so there’s no risk of burns or fire through direct contact with skin or clothes.
 They are meant to operate at a maximum temperature of 40-45°C (104-113°F).

 Voltage

 If you want to plug the table into a wall socket, using mains power, there are two options.
 First, you could buy a 110V/220V heating foil, add a compatible plug, and connect it directly to the power socket.
 However, you really need to know what you are doing, because such high voltages carry the risk of electrocution.
-A safer DIY option is to use a 12V or 24V heat foil connected to a power adapter that steps down the voltage from 220V to 12 or 24V (comparable to the charger of a laptop).
+A safer DIY option is to use a 12V or 24V heat foil connected to a universal power adapter that steps down the voltage from 220V to 12 or 24V (comparable to the charger of a laptop).
 That is how I tested the table because I don’t have solar panels in my new office yet.

 Size